anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |===============
 {: #registrar_ep_table title='Additional Well-Known Endpoints on a BRSKI-PRM Registrar'}

+For the supply of the PVR to the registrar, the pledge uses the endpoint "requestvoucher", defined in {{RFC8995}} as described in {{pvr}}.

 The registrar possesses its own EE certificate and corresponding private key for authenticating and signing.
 It MUST use the same certificate/credentials for authentication in the TLS session with a Registrar-Agent and for signing artifacts for that Registrar-Agent and its pledges (see {{rcv_artifact}}).